-It is equally important that partner agencies recognise that the stadium safety officer is the principal authority regarding all stadium safety matters.
+It is equally important that partner agencies recognise that the stadium safety officer is the principal authority in terms of fulfilling the legal and other obligations of the stadium management or event organiser, if different, regarding all stadium safety matters.
 If the police or other emergency services are required to play a role in stadium operations, then there should be a written agreement providing clarity in respect of roles, responsibilities and lines of command and control.